13 Best DIY Overnight Face Masks To Hydrate Your Skin

 Overnight face masks are masks that you apply right before going to bed and wash off only after you wake up.
 The main objective of an overnight face mask is to boost hydration and help the skin repair itself by providing nourishment throughout the night.

 You have to leave these masks on your face overnight and wash off the next morning.
 Overnight face masks are also known as sleeping masks, and you will get them easily in beauty stores.
-However, if you want to use natural ingredients, you can try the overnight face masks mentioned in the next section for your face.
+However, if you want to use natural ingredients, you can try the overnight face masks mentioned further in the article for your face.

 protip_icon Trivia